-- (a) In this subchapter, "legislative requestor" means an individual member, agency, or committee of the legislature. - (b) This subchapter governs the procedures by which the attorney general shall render a decision sought by a legislative requestor under Texas Government Code § 552.008(b-2). - (c) Texas Government Code § 552.308 applies to all deadlines established in this subchapter.
+- (a) In this subchapter, "legislative requestor" means an individual member, agency, or committee of the legislature. - (b) This subchapter governs the procedures by which the attorney general shall render a decision sought by a legislative requestor under Texas Government Code § 552.008(b-2). - (c) Texas Government Code §§ 552.308 and 552.309 apply to all deadlines established in this subchapter.